maths/stack-web/website_files/CaseStudies/2022/HonoursComplexVariables.md

 ## Challenges

 Redesigning a 3rd Year course, so that it contains a substantial amount of online components, was a challenging procedure.

 * Authoring questions from scratch: a lot of the STACK questions had to be created completely from scratch because we didn't have any similar questions used in other courses.
 * Deciding how to deliver each part of the course:  it required careful though to decide which of the questions included in the lecture notes   to have as exercise for students to solve or as a written example or as a worked example in a video.
 * Some parts of the course can't get automated assessed.
 After some consideration the lecturer decided to move some of the easy workshop questions into STACK and used the workshop time to address more complicated questions.

 ## Conclusions

-STACK can be successfully applied to a higher-level course to promote students' engagement with the content of the course.
+Online assessment it typically used for larger classes in early years of a university mathematics degree, such as calculus or linear algebra.
+These courses have a strong _methods_ component.
+As the subject progresses, especially where there is a focus on mathematical proof, it is harder to write online questions which assess the key concepts.
+As a community we are gaining experience in using quizzes to structure learning materials (rather then traditional lectures), and in supporting more advanced courses.
+For example  <a href="../../2021/Warwick/">the University of Warwick</a> used self-assessed online quizzes in real analysis that would supplement traditional problem sheets.
+In this course we have demonstrated that STACK can be successfully applied to a higher-level course to promote students' engagement with the content of the course.
+This is not as straightforward as in calculus and linear algebra, but nevertheless with careful design of materials it is possible to support students online with STACK in advanced courses such as complex analysis.